It’s not all about numbers.

 Fluency across multiple sustainability frameworks

-Sustainability reporting operates in a more complex environment.
-Organisations often report across GRI, ISSB, CSRD, TCFD, SASB, CDP and sector-specific frameworks, each with different scopes, methodologies and disclosure requirements.
+Accounting firms are grounded in financial standards such as GAAP and IFRS.
+Sustainability reporting operates across multiple frameworks – GRI, ISSB, CSRD, TCFD, SASB, CDP and sector-specific regimes – each with different scopes and requirements.

-Specialist sustainability assurance providers like Speeki work within this multi-framework landscape every day.
-We understand how standards interact, where overlaps and conflicts arise and how to assess alignment across multiple reporting regimes.
+Specialist sustainability assurance providers work within this landscape every day.
+We understand how frameworks interact, where overlaps arise and how to assess alignment across disclosure regimes, distinguishing clearly between voluntary and mandatory standards and between disclosure and performance requirements.

 Materiality assessment through a sustainability lens

-Sustainability materiality includes impact materiality and double materiality, requiring assessment of how an organisation affects people and the environment as well as how sustainability issues affect the business.
+Financial materiality focuses on what influences economic decisions reflected in financial statements.
+Sustainability materiality extends further, incorporating impact and double materiality – how the organisation affects society and the environment, as well as how sustainability issues affect the business.

-Specialist firms like Speeki understand stakeholder-inclusive materiality processes and support robust assessments that reflect diverse perspectives.
-We recognise that issues material for sustainability reporting may not meet financial audit thresholds.
+Specialist firms understand stakeholder-inclusive materiality processes and recognise that issues material for sustainability reporting may not meet financial audit thresholds.
+Approaches grounded solely in financial materiality risk overlooking critical environmental and social issues.

 Capability to assess qualitative and forward-looking information